tonypilz/singleton/README.md

 While this is possible it is not recommended for the following 2 reasons:
  1. It is errorprone, since the registration in the constructor must be done after the class invariant ist established.
 Failing in doing so would allow to access an invalid global instance which happens more often then one would think!
  2. It combines accessibility management with lifetime management which is exactly what we find in the classical singleton and therefore what brings back some of its drawback.

+ ## Use Queuing for all Global Access during initialization

+ # Under the Hood